Table of contents:

 # Initial USR Exchange

-The client sends the initial USR request, and the server responds with an authentication ticket:
+The client sends the initial USR request, and the server responds with an authentication policy:

-Where {user-handle} is the Passport ID (email address) the client is authenticating with.
+Where user-handle is the handle (e-mail address) the client is authenticating with.

 # Passport Authentication